Privacy Policy

 What We Collect

-We collect personal and sensitive health information necessary to deliver high-quality mental health services.
+We collect the minimum personal information necessary to provide coaching services.
+Sensitive health information is only necessary to deliver high-quality mental health services, and this is not routinely collected for coaching circumstance.
 This may include:

 • Your name, address, contact details